Lodwar: Overview

 Lodwar is considered the capital of the region, housing local and governmental facilities, including Turkana's biggest health facility and the main referral hospital, Lodwar County Hospital (LDH).
 It is also the seat of the Roman Catholic Diocese of Lodwar.
-The town is also served by Lodwar Airport.
-Turkana Geothermal Power Station is under construction about 170 kilometers away from the town.
+The town is served by Lodwar Airport.
+The Turkana Geothermal Power Station is under construction about 170 kilometres away.

 Climate

 Lodwar has a hot desert climate (Köppen climate classification BWh) with very high temperatures and very little rainfall throughout the year.
 The average annual rainfall is about 210 mm.
 Lodwar has a very sunny climate year-round, with close to 3,600 hours of sunshine per year.